oroinc/documentation/commerce/cloud/maintenance/advanced_use.rst

 sanitize.method.rawsql
 """"""""""""""""""""""

-The **sanitize.method.rawsql** method contains the list of raw SQL queries that help you sanitize the existing data, for example, delete the data using TRUNCATE method, UPDATE the data to apply any custom modification, etc.
+The **sanitize.method.rawsql** method contains the list of raw SQL queries that help you sanitize the existing data.
+For example, delete the data using TRUNCATE method, UPDATE the data to apply any custom modification, etc.

 .. code-block:: none